Home Compare KCR.HE vs PH

 Konecranes vs Parker-Hannifin: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Konecranes carrying a narrow edge on growth.
 Parker-Hannifin still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Parker-Hannifin, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with Konecranes, but the market is not currently confirming it.
+The market setup is mixed, without a decisive signal in either direction.
+The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KCR.HE: STOXX 600, PH: Russell 1000).
+Peer scores are normalised within each company's primary universe (KCR.HE: STOXX 600, PH: S&P 500).

 The page question resolves through growth, where Parker-Hannifin Corporation holds the stronger read even though the broader score still favours Konecranes Plc.